-There are differences between the approaches of the UK and each of the OTs and CDs in respect of how the concept of beneficial ownership (or persons with significant control) is applied for the purposes of the BO Registers (such reference shall include the PSC Register).
+There are differences between the approaches of the UK and each of the OTs and CDs in respect of how the concept of beneficial ownership is applied for the purposes of the BO Registers (such reference shall include the PSC Register).
 In circumstances where a trustee of a trust directly or indirectly owns a company, key questions that companies and their CSPs ought to consider under the laws of the applicable jurisdiction are:

-- Is the company within the scope of the requirements? - Is the company exempt from the requirements? e.g. depending on the jurisdiction, exemptions may exist for licensed entities, public companies, overseas companies, certain investment funds and "subsidiaries" of such companies - If an exemption is available, does the company need to file any information with the regulator (e.g. as in Cayman Islands) - Is the trustee and/or the trust an intermediate entity (often referred to as a "relevant legal entity" or "RLE") in the company's structure? e.g. if it were a natural person, would the trustee or trust satisfy the definition of "beneficial owner" in respect of the company? - What is the definition of "beneficial owner" for the purpose of the jurisdiction's BO Register?
+- Is the company within the scope of the requirements? - Is the company exempt from the requirements- e.g. depending on the jurisdiction, exemptions may exist for licensed entities, public companies, overseas companies, certain investment funds or "subsidiaries" of such companies? - If an exemption is available, does the company need to file any information with the regulator (e.g. as in Cayman Islands)? - Is the trustee and/or the trust an intermediate entity (often referred to as a "relevant legal entity" or "RLE") in the company's structure e.g. if it were a natural person, would the trustee or trust satisfy the definition of "beneficial owner" in respect of the company? - What is the definition of "beneficial owner" for the purpose of the jurisdiction's BO Register?
 Does the definition or requirements prescribe who is a beneficial owner of a company where a trustee of a trust directly or indirectly owns or controls the company through an ownership interest?
-The approach in the UK, Jersey and Guernsey appears to differ with that of the Isle of Man and the OTs in this regard to varying degrees. - Does the jurisdiction, as in Isle of Man, provide for a wide definition of "beneficial owner" and a narrower definition of "registerable beneficial owner"- the latter being directly relevant for the purposes of identifying who is included in the central register? - If the definition of "beneficial owner" or "person with significant control" does expressly consider trusts, what classes of persons, if any, are expressly identified as being deemed to ultimately control the trust and the underlying company?
+The approach in the UK, Jersey and Guernsey appears to differ with that of the OTs in this regard to varying degrees.